freeletics/khonshu/docs/whetstone/get-started.md

     ```

     The generated `WhetstoneExampleRendererFragment` will use the generated component, the
-    annotated composable as well as the `stateMachine` and `rendererFactory` parameters from the
+    annotated composable as well as the `stateMachine`.
+It will use the `ViewRenderer.Factory`
-    annotation.
-It will use factory to create a `Renderer` and use it as its view.
+    to create an istance of the `Renderer` and use it as its view.
 It will then
     automatically hook up the state machine with the renderer so that the state from the state machine
     is passed to the composable and actions from the latter are sent back to the
     state machine.
 The generated fragment will use the generated component